The Best Bars In Williamsburg guide image

 Night of Joy is a perpetually-dark bar full of old couches and antique decor, and the last time you were here, you were on a Tinder date.
 Probably.
 We highly recommend this intimate, relatively inexpensive spot for any casual first dates, and the second-story rooftop is a great spot to hang out for an hour or two when it's warm out.

 Another date-night classic, Hotel Delmano is Williamsburg’s best third-date bar.
 This is not where you bring some person you’ve never met before.
 This is where you come when you want to seem like a Williamsburg insider and have a fantastic time with someone you already know and (hopefully) like.
 Everything about this place—from the excellent (albeit expensive) drinks to the speakeasy-ish atmosphere—is impressive.
-This is where the magic happens, people.
+Keep in mind, standing isn't allowed.

 Rocka Rolla has all the fun parts of a dive bar (classic rock, cheesy decor) without the bad parts of a dive bar (bathroom smells and general filth).
 Like many Williamsburg bars, Rocka Rolla is also nice and spacious, so it’s a fun place to come with a group.
-Play some pool, and drink from the giant beer goblets.
+Play some pool, drink from the giant beer goblets, and stick around until 4am if you want to watch people get sloppy.

 Chase Sapphire Card Ad